 A.L.
 Lewis’ great-granddaughter MaVynee Betsch, known to locals as the Beach Lady, returned to American Beach in 1977 to fight for its preservation.
 For years she planted trees along Lewis street, offered historical tours of the beach, and fought to raise public awareness of the beach and its struggle.
 She wanted to make American Beach a monument to black Americans’ determination to overcome the obstacles of the Jim Crow era.

+American Beach is listed as a historic site by the National Register of Historic Places.
 The Trust for Public Land acquired Evans Rendezvous in 2004.
 There were plans in 2008 to renovate the building into a museum which included a 2,200-square-foot multi-purpose room that can be used for gatherings, such as seminars or family reunions, and a 1,000-square-foot oceanside open pavilion with sloped grass to the side that could serve as a seating area for concerts.